tbuehlmann/stay_awake/README.md

 | `strategy` | `StayAwake::Strategy` | `StayAwake.strategies` |

 You can either use `app_name` or `url`, but `url` has precedence over `app_name`.
 If just `app_name` is given, it will be translated to `http://app_name.herokuapp.com/`.

+When using em-http-request, the buzzing will begin on the `next_tick`.

 ### Supported HTTP Libraries
 - [em-http-request](https://github.com/igrigorik/em-http-request "em-http-request")